timdiels/chicken_turtle_project/README.md

 Versions are only set on release commits made by `ct-release`.
 At any other time, setup.py's version is 0.0.0.
 If you need to refer to a specific unreleased commit, use the commit's id.

-### Package data

-Package data can be provided by placing a directory named `data` in the package you want to add data to.
-The `data` directory should not have a `__init__.py` (as direct descendant) as that would make it a package instead of a data directory.

-You can then access this data (regardless of whether and how the project is installed) using the `pkg_resources` module.

 ### Deployment